 firstname.lastname@example.org, (608) 262-0768

-Biomaterials (e.g., multifunctional drug nanocarriers, theranostic nanomedicines, and tissue engineering scaffolds), multifunctional polymer nanocomposites, functional devices (e.g., flexible electronics, supercapacitors, piezoelectric generators, actuators, and sensors), and biobased plastics., Prof. Gong's lab currentl...
+Biomaterials (e.g., multifunctional drug nanocarriers, theranostic nanomedicines, and tissue engineering scaffolds), multifunctional polymer nanocomposites, and functional devices (e.g., flexible electronics, supercapacitors,nanogenerators, and sensors)., Prof. Gong's lab currently has openings for graduate students/postdocs/...

 email@example.com, (608) 316-4311